ForEvolve/ForEvolve.ExceptionMapper/README.md

 -   [x] Take the fallback out of `MapCommonHttpExceptions()` into its own extension, like `MapHttpFallback()`
 -   [x] Add one or more serialization handlers that at least support JSON serialization and that leverage `ProblemDetailsFactory` to create `ProblemDetails` objects.
--   [ ] Write tests that covers `ForEvolve.ExceptionMapper.FluentMapper` and other missing pieces
+-   [ ] Write tests that covers `ForEvolve.ExceptionMapper.FluentMapper` and other missing pieces.
+-   [ ] Improve overall test coverage.
+-   [ ] Create a Minimal API project sample.

 # Found a bug or have a feature request?